 All members will be notified in writing of the recommended slate of officers at least two (2) weeks prior to the general membership meeting held in the fourth calendar quarter.

 Section 4 - The election shall be by secret ballot vote and will be determined by a majority vote of members present.
 In the event of a tie, the vote will be recast for the tying candidates.

 Section 5 - The elected term of each office shall be for two (2) calendar years commencing on January 1, following the election.

 Section 6 - An officer may resign his or her office by submission of a letter to the President.

 Section 7 - In the event of a vacancy in the office of an elected officer, the board shall fill the position within sixty (60) days by an appointment and majority vote of the remaining officers.

-Section 8 – The Past President shall serve a one (1) year term.
+Section 8 – The Past President shall serve a two (2) year term.

 Section 9 - The duties of the officers are:

 A. The president shall: (1) call and preside at general membership meetings, (2) supervise committee chairpersons' activities, (3) call and preside over officer meetings, (4) approve appropriate disbursement of funds in a timely manner, (5) appoint and preside over the nominating committee, (6) be responsible for initiating an audit of the association's financial records to be accomplished by the end of February each year and to communicate the results to the general membership, (7) perform all necessary acts usually incident to the office of president in an association of this character.